EGI-Federation/SVG-advisories/2026/Advisory-EGI-SVG-2026-28.md

 ---

-**Advisory EGI-SVG-2026-28 is not public yet**
+**Advisory EGI-SVG-2026-28 ID was allocated **

-When it is it will be here.

-You are looking in the right place
+But an advisory was not sent.